tillnagel/unfolding/tutorials/markers-simple.md

 		}
 	}

 NB: You can use the same selection mechanism when creating your own marker classes.
+Take a look at the LabelMarker example for a marker which displays a text label when selected.

 ## Multi marker